Neon22/wif2/wif 1.1 Issues.md

    - some have visual feedback showing the proposed state of the loom and current position in the sequence.
  - hand editing a file  (or using a dedicated software tool)
    - to manipulate the warp/weft/color aspects of the draft directly.
-   - made difficult of the simple size reduction scheme is enabled.
+   - made difficult if the simple size reduction scheme is enabled.

 # Weaknesses